Bismarck-Mandan Pards: Dakota League (1922)

 Minor league baseball began in Bismarck, North Dakota in 1922.
 The Valley City Hi–Liners of the Class D level Dakota League moved to Bismarck on August 3, 1922 with a 25–46 record.
-Playing the remainder of the season as the Bismarck Capitals at Bismarck Municipal Ballpark, the Valley City/Bismarck team ended the Dakota League season with an overall record of 30–64, eighth in the Dakota League.
+Playing the remainder of the season as the Bismarck Capitals at Bismarck Municipal Ballpark, the Valley City/Bismarck team ended the Dakota League season with an overall record of 30–64, placing eighth in the Dakota League.
 Charlie Boardman, Ernie Menne, J. H. Sampson and Lou Bachant were the managers of the team.
 J.H.
 Sampson was the team president.
 Sampson first hired Charlie Boardman as player/manager of the team.
 But, shortly after the 1922 season began, Boardman was picked up by the Kansas City Blues, and first–baseman Ernie Menne briefly became manager.
 Sampson himself was serving as the manager at the time of the move from Valley City, with Bachant, the team's catcher becoming the manager after the franchise moved to Bismarck.